RossBoylan/mccli/README.md

         0.0, 0.0008, 0.0             #Pill disutility
 ```

-Here, the labels include *HIEFFECT*, *MODEFFECT* etc. and each are further broken down by components.
+The sections are further broken down by components, which each make up a part of their overall distribution.
+Here, sections include *HIEFFECT* (one component), *HICOSTAHA* (six components) etc.

 ##### Components
 A section can consist of a single component but multiple components allows you to separate data in ways that aren't considered by the model itself.